-(1) A person ("P") must not deal with funds or economic resources owned, held or controlled by a designated person if P knows, or
+(1) A person ("P") must not deal with funds or economic resources owned, held or controlled by a designated person if P knows, or has reasonable cause to suspect, that P is dealing with such funds or economic resources.

-- (2) In subsection (1) "deal with" means - - (a) in relation to funds - - (i) use, alter, move, allow access to or transfer; - (ii) deal with the funds in any other way that would result in any change in volume, amount, location, ownership, possession, character or destination; or - (iii) in relation to economic resources, exchange or use in exchange for funds, goods or services. - (3) Subsection (1) is subject to sections 50 and 51 (exceptions and licences). - (4) Any person who contravenes the prohibition in subsection (1) commits an offence.
+- (2) In subsection (1) "deal with" means - (a) in relation to funds - (i) use, alter, move, allow access to or transfer; - (ii) deal with the funds in any other way that would result in any change in volume, amount, location, ownership, possession, character or destination; or - (iii) in relation to economic resources, exchange or use in exchange for funds, goods or services. - (3) Subsection (1) is subject to sections 50 and 51 (exceptions and licences). - (4) Any person who contravenes the prohibition in subsection (1) commits an offence.